mattcone/markdown-guide/README.md

 - `bundle exec jekyll serve`
 - Point your browser at http://127.0.0.1:4000/

+### Adding tools

+See [this page](https://github.com/mattcone/markdown-guide/wiki/Markdown-tool-directory) for information about adding applications to the [Markdown tools directory](https://www.markdownguide.org/tools/).

 ## Deployment

 Pull requests merged to the master branch are automatically deployed to the production website.